-I’m applying for jobs in software, and seriously consider going into aerospace engineering (if you work in this field, I would love to talk).
-I’ve also spent the last two months trying to write a book – this turns out to be harder than it sounds!
+I’m applying for jobs in aerospace (if you work in this field, I would love to talk).

 I spent last summer as a visiting graduate fellow at the Perimeter Institute, where I worked on learning weight-free computational graphs.